-- capitalize on expected increases in domestic natural gas, NGL and crude oil production resulting from development activities in the Marcellus and Utica Shales, Rocky Mountains and U.S. Gulf Coast regions, including the Barnett Shale, Haynesville Shale and Eagle Ford Shale producing regions; - · capitalize on expected demand growth for natural gas, NGLs, crude oil and refined and petrochemical products; - maintain a diversified portfolio of midstream energy assets and expand this asset base through growth capital projects and accretive acquisitions of complementary midstream energy assets; - · enhance the stability of our cash flows by investing in pipelines and other fee-based businesses; and share capital costs and risks through joint ventures or alliances with strategic partners, including those that will provide the raw materials for these growth capital projects or purchase the projects' end products.
+- capitalize on expected increases in domestic natural gas, NGL and crude oil production resulting from development activities in the U.S. Gulf Coast region, including the Barnett Shale, Haynesville Shale and Eagle Ford Shale, in the Rocky Mountains and in the Marcellus and Utica Shales: - capitalize on expected demand growth for natural gas, NGLs, crude oil and refined and petrochemical products; - maintain a diversified portfolio of midstream energy assets and expand this asset base through growth capital projects and accretive acquisitions of complementary midstream energy assets; - · enhance the stability of our cash flows by investing in pipelines and other fee-based businesses; and - share capital costs and risks through joint ventures or alliances with strategic partners, including those that will provide the raw materials for these growth capital projects or purchase the projects' end products.